helm/community/hips/hip-00xx-sequencing.md

 At a high level, allow Chart Developers to assign named dependencies to both their Helm templated resources and Helm chart dependencies that Helm then uses to generate a deployment sequence at installation time.

-For Helm CLI, the `--wait=ordered` flag will enable sequencing where resources are applied in groups of layers.
-SDK users will also be able to enable sequencing by setting a `Wait` boolean flag.
-Without this flag being enabled, resources will all be applied all at once which is the same behaviour in Chart v2.
+For Helm CLI, the `--wait=ordered` flag will enable sequencing where resources are applied in groups.
+SDK users will also be able to enable sequencing by setting a `WaitStrategy` field.
+By default, resources are all applied at once which is the same behaviour in Chart v2.

 Each release will store information of whether sequencing was used or not.
 This information is used when performing uninstalls and rollbacks.

 The following annotations would be added to enable this.

 *Additions to templates*
-- `helm.sh/layer`: Annotation to declare a layer that a given resource belongs to.
-Any number of resources can belong to a layer.
-A resource can only belong to one layer.
+- `helm.sh/resource-group`: Annotation to declare a resource-group that a given resource belongs to.
+Any number of resources can belong to a group.
+A resource can only belong to one group.
-- `helm.sh/depends-on/layers`: Annotation to declare layers that must exist and in a ready state before this resource can be deployed.
-Order of the layers has no significance
+- `helm.sh/depends-on/resource-groups`: Annotation to declare resource-groups that must exist and in a ready state before this resource can be deployed.
+Order of the resource-groups has no significance

 *Additions to Chart.yaml*
 - `helm.sh/depends-on/subcharts`: Annotation added to `Chart.yaml` to declare chart dependencies, by name or tags, that must be deployed fully and in a ready state before the chart can be deployed.
 For the dependency or subchart chart to be declared ready, all of its resources, with their sequencing order taken into consideration, would need to be deployed and declared ready.
 Order of the charts has no significance.
 - `depends-on`: A new field added to `Chart.yaml` `dependencies` fields that is meant to declare a list of subcharts, by name or tag, that need to be ready before the subchart in questions get installed.
 This will be used to create a dependency graph for subcharts.

-The installation process would group resources in the same layer and send them to the K8s API Server in one bundle, and once all resources are "ready", the next layer would be installed.
-A layer would not be considered "ready" and the next layer installed until all resources in that layer are considered "ready".
+The installation process would group resources in the same group and send them to the K8s API Server in one bundle, and once all resources are "ready", the next group would be installed.
+A resource-group would not be considered "ready" and the next group installed until all resources in that group are considered "ready".
 Readiness is described in a later section.
 A similar process would apply for upgrades.
-Uninstalls would function on the same layer order, but backwards, where a layer is not uninstalled until all layers that depend on it are first uninstalled.
+Uninstalls would function on the same resource-group order, but in reverse, where a resource-group is not uninstalled until all resource-groups that depend on it are first uninstalled.
 Upgrades would follow the same order as installation.

-`helm.sh/layer` and `helm.sh/depends-on/layers` ordering annotations are only used when ordering resources in the same chart.
-When it comes to resources across charts one needs to declare `helm.sh/depends-on/subcharts` or `depends-on` in Chart.yaml to allow Helm to reason how to order install/upgrade/uninstall subcharts.
+The `helm.sh/resource-group` and `helm.sh/depends-on/resource-groups` annotations are used exclusively to control the ordering of resources **within a single chart**.
+These annotations have no effect across chart boundaries and cannot be used to influence the order of resources in other charts or subcharts.

 #### Template examples:
 ```yaml